streptomyces/advancedR/README.md

 # Class

-# The class of an object is the kind of data structure it is.
-For
+# The class of an object is the class that the object is an
-# vectors it is the same as the mode. list, data.frame, matrix,
+# instance of.
+For vectors it is the same as the mode. list,
-# function.
-Class of an object determines how functions treat it.
+# data.frame, matrix, function.
+Class of an object determines what
+# methods are available to apply on it and also how those methods
+# behave.

 class(x);
 class(y);